michaelhawley/Demo/README.md

 ![Gif](https://raw.githubusercontent.com/michaelhawley/Demo/master/R/graphs/CovidGif.gif)

 After using R extensively during University, I've used it sparely since.
-Generally I prefer to use Excel.
+Generally, I prefer to use Excel.
 Where possible models should be kept as simple as possible.
 Excel is easy to share and explain.

 Some projects require some more robust analysis and visualisation.
-Here I'm taking some free COVID19 datasets and begining to put some graphs to them
+Here I'm taking some free COVID19 datasets and beginning to put some graphs to them.
 This is still very much a work in progress as I play around with different graphs.

 ## Excel Bank Structures